benjymous/annotations/sandman/sandman-special1.md

                          The Annotated Sandman

-               Edited and largely written by Greg Morrow

                Sandman Special #1: "The Song of Orpheus" Neil Gaiman, Bryan Talbot, and Mark Buckingham

                  Not part of any anthology or storyline Not reprinted in any other form

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to morrow@fnal.fnal.gov (Internet) or morrow@fnal.BITNET.
-This material is posted by the editor directly to rec.arts.comics and COMICS-L, and is licensed to appear on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Note:  This issue was published between _Sandman_ ##31 and 32; it is unassociated with either the _Distant Mirrors_ anthology or the _A Game of You_